thinklikeadesigner/DS-and-Algos/README.md

 # DS-and-Algos

-Hello, this is my personal repo where I'm posting translations of data structures and algorithms into javascript.
+Hello, this is my personal repo where I'm posting data structures, algorithms, and notes related to data structures or algorithms.
+I also have practice problems from various coding sites on here, as well as some various implementations that I've come up on across the world wide web.
+Feel free to explorer and mark issues where you see them.

-Feel free to make an issue if you find a mistake, because I am translating these by hand and I'm not an expert.

 ## repo structure

-The repo is organized by data structures, with an implementation in javascript and the original implementation in java.

-I put the java one in there so you could see the original code that I am changing into javascript.
+I really don't have a way to organize content yet, since this is a personal wiki.
+Though, I'm trying to link relevant sections to eachother.
+There are leetcode/hackerrank solutions on here but I don't have the problem statements.
+Although, I plan on adding those later so you can do the problems yourselves.

 ## more resources
 I will also post a link to the post i used to help convert the java implementation to the javascript implementation at the top of each file, as well as other articles I find useful